Space Power: Advancing India's Interests in the Orbits and Beyond

 No application fee is required.

-+ Which university will award the ECC degree?
++ Which university will award the expert capsule course degree?

-The ECC is an independent certificate programme of the Takshashila Institution and is not affiliated to any university.
+The Capsule Courses are an independent certificate programme of the Takshashila Institution and is not affiliated to any university.

 + What are the application deadlines?